BHX2/BottlenoseDB/README.md

-#Bottlenose
+#BottlenoseDB
-Bottlenose is a platform for building artificially intelligent programs.
+BottlenoseDB is a database system for representing data that is highly self-referential.
 The engine is written in Python and uses a simple scripting language to streamline communication of logic while allowing compensation for robust natural language vocabularies.
-The goal of Bottlenose is to bridge the gap between natural (for humans) expression of hierarchical verbal knowledge with the speed, accuracy, and remarkable persistence afforded by computers.
-Bottlenose can be used out-of-the-box via CLI.py (command-line interface) or imported as a module.
+The goal of BottlenoseDB is to bridge the gap between naturally (for humans) interdependent expressions of hierarchical verbal knowledge with the speed, accuracy, and remarkable persistence afforded by computers.
+BottlenoseDB can be used out-of-the-box via CLI.py (command-line interface) or imported as a module.
 The following is a guide to Bottlenose scripting syntax.

 ###Synonyms
 Use `~` to indicate synonymous words or phrases.
 Multiple synonyms can be defined at once if seperated by commas.
 All phrases should be written in *camelCase* such that spaces are removed between words, the first word is in all lower case, and all subsequent words are capitalized; capitalization of proper nouns and acronyms can be preserved.
 Examples: *houseCat*, *Garfield*, *LOLCat*.
 In general the singular form of noun phrases should be used.
 Also, all punctuation including single-quotes should be omitted.